lorebiondi3/IoT-project/documentation.md

 In addition to these 6 sensors, there is an additional device in charge of acting as a border router.
 This way, every sensor can comunicate with the external world, and in particular with the **Java Collector**, in order to periodically report data and receive actuation commands.
 The collector is teoretically deployed on the cloud, but in this project it runs on the same virtual machine where Cooja runs.
 This module is aimed to collect data reported by the sensors, output them to the user via a textual log and store them in a MySql database.
 In addition to this, it implements a control logic to regulate the behaviour of the sensors.
 To enable the communication between the MQTT device and the Java collector, an MQTT broker is needed.
 For this project is used Mosquitto, an open source implementation of an MQTT broker.

-This is the overall scenario, where the orange sensors are CoAP ones and the green is the MQTT device.
+This is the overall scenario, where the orange sensors are CoAP ones and the green one is the MQTT device.
 The blue device is the device acting as border router.

 ![deployment-iot](https://user-images.githubusercontent.com/73020009/120631128-cd4d4180-c467-11eb-865d-8fdc6b05e3f3.png)